 Following a separation, you should consider what arrangements will be put in place in relation to the following:

 It is prudent to obtain legal advice before agreeing to any interim financial arrangements.
-What you agree to following separation can have consequences in relation to the ultimate arrangements.
-Our expert Family Lawyers can provide you with advice at an early stage as to how best to protect your financial position, and how to put you in the best possible position moving forward.
+What you agree to following the separation can have consequences in relation to the ultimate arrangements.
+Our expert family lawyers in Cairns can provide you with advice at an early stage as to how best to protect your financial position, and how to put you in the best possible position moving forward.

 Fill out the form below and we will call you back to organise a meeting with your own Lawyer.